pyeventsourcing/eventsourcing/docs/topics/process.rst

     # Run the test.
     test_payments_policy()

-It isn't necessary to return changed aggregates for testing purposes.
-The test will already have a reference to the aggregate, since it will have constructed the aggregate before passing it to the policy, so the test will already be in a good position to check that already existing aggregates are changed by the policy as expected.
+It isn't necessary to return changed aggregates from the policy.
+The test will already have a reference to the aggregate, since it will have constructed the aggregate before passing it to the policy in the fake repository, so the test will already be in a good position to check that already existing aggregates are changed by the policy as expected.
 The test gives a ``repository`` to the policy, which contains the ``order`` aggregate expected by the policy.

 ..
 To explain a little bit, in normal use, when new events are retrieved
 .. from an upstream notification log, the ``policy()`` method is called by the